Knowinnovation/resources/documents/_poster_session/Guides for Recording Poster Presentations.md

 ---
-title: Guidelines for Recording Presentations
+title: Guidelines for Recording your Poster Session Presentation
 layout: default
 includeIn:
-- provocateur
-- stakeholder
-- administrator
-- microlabguide
+- organizer
 mode:
-- f2f
 - virtual
 language:
-- en-gb
 - en-us
 ---
 Hello,

 The purpose of this email is to explain:
- * the design of the <<event>>, and how your session will work;
+ * the design of the <<event>>, and how your poster session will work;
  * how you can record and upload your presentation;
  * what we need you to do in the short term.

-The event has been designed so that almost all of the presentations will be pre-recorded, and made available to participants in advance of the event.
-This means that you can now use your time to focus on discussions with, and between, the participants.
-In the interests of simplicity, we have created a default structure for all of the sessions.
-The structure is outlined below.
-However, you are welcome to design your session in whatever way makes most sense for your topic, so please don’t feel constrained by the default design.
+The event has been designed so that each of the posters will be accompanied by a pre-recorded presentation.
+Your presentation will be, in essence, the talk you would give to anyone who stopped at your poster during a face to face event.
+The presentations will be made available to participants in advance of the event.
+This means that you can now use your time to focus on discussions with the participants.
+In order to prepare for the event, we need each poster presenter to complete the following steps:

-Default concurrent session design:
- * five minutes for you to set the scene, and suggest questions/provocations for your participants to discuss;
- * place the participants into virtual table groups, 5-6 people per group.
-These table groups typically talk for 20-30 minutes during which time they discuss the questions you raised in your presentation.
-The table groups will be able to capture their questions/ideas on electronic sticky-notes, and you will be able to see their notes as they type them;
- * finally, you will have up to 25 minutes for a Q&A/wrap up session, during which you can address any issues that you want to highlight.

-If you feel your session is likely to diverge from this basic structure, please let me know and we can arrange a time to discuss the options.
+Key Steps:
+ * Create your poster in the form of a series of slides.
+We  encourage the use of Google Slides, because it will make it very easy for participants to step through your presentation, prior to talking with you.
+ * Use Zoom to record yourself talking the viewers through your slides.
+ * Finally, upload both the video, and the link to your Google Slides file to the dropbox file request link.

 **Recording your presentation**

-Although you are welcome to record a ‘straight to smartphone camera’ presentation without slides, we expect most presenters will want to record their slides with a voice over.
+Although we encourage you to use Google Slides, and Zoom, we also recognize that you may want to use PowerPoint or Keynote.
+These two products offer a different, but equally good way of recording your voice as you move through your slides.
  * In case you haven’t used this feature before, Microsoft provides a good walk through for PowerPoint on this webpage [support.office.com/en-us/article/Record-a-slide-show-with-narration-and-slide-timings-0B9502C6-5F6C-40AE-B1E7-E47D8741161C#OfficeVersion=Office_365](https://support.office.com/en-us/article/Record-a-slide-show-with-narration-and-slide-timings-0B9502C6-5F6C-40AE-B1E7-E47D8741161C#OfficeVersion=Office_365).
  * Apple provide a similar feature for Keynote.
 Their instructions can be found here: [support.apple.com/en-gb/guide/keynote/tan8a5df9cc5/mac](https://support.apple.com/en-gb/guide/keynote/tan8a5df9cc5/mac)
  * Finally, if you would prefer to include a video of yourself, along with the slides, we recommend that you use Zoom’s Screen Share feature combined with local recording.
 The instructions can be found here: [support.zoom.us/hc/en-us/articles/201362473-Local-Recording](https://support.zoom.us/hc/en-us/articles/201362473-Local-Recording)